Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 For muscle growth an important factor is exhaustion.
 The more you work you muscles to the 'I can not do this any longer' point the more you're triggering the signal to grow.
 There is some nuance in this as overtraining is counterproductive.
 This mostly pertains workout frequency rather than workout intensity though.

 Safely is of prime importance.
 If you do an exercise irresponsibly you will in the best case prevent yourself from working out for a while, and in the worst case cause permanent injury.
+Keep in mind that:

+1. Technique comes first
+2. Weight and muscle failure come second

 To compile your workout the easiest is usually to ask a personal trainer at your gym to help you out.
 Often you will as you go along learn more and more about fitness and begin to tweak your workout as you go along.
 There are some recommendations to get you started in the template section.